tdwg/geoschemes/marine/readme.md

 **[A worldwide geographical scheme for recording the distribution of marine biota](./background.md)**

 has been posted here for review and comment.
 It describes the need and a proposed strategy for developing a scheme of marine regions comparable to the TDWG standard for terrestrial regions.
-The intention is to submit this manucript for publication after comments are incorporated and a consensus is reached on the goals and approach.
+The intention is to submit this manucript (authored by all participants of the task group) for publication after comments are incorporated and a consensus is reached on the goals and approach.

 ## Resources: